jdorn/json-editor/README.md

 *  url
 *  week

-JSON Editor uses HTML5 input types, so polyfills might be required for full functionality in older browsers.
+JSON Editor uses HTML5 input types, so some of these may render as basic text input in older browsers.

 Here is an example that will show a color picker in browsers that support it: